 We fit the parameters of the model $\theta$ with maximum likelihood estimation, using stochastic gradient descent.
 The loss function is based on the negative log-likelihood of the data, defined in Equation~\ref{eq:loss}: \\ [-0.5em]

-For each spectrum, a subset of the peak masses $M^{\text{OS}}_i \subseteq M_i$ are defined to be \textit{Outside of the Support (OS)} if they are far enough from away the predicted set of masses $\hat{M}(G_i,d,j)$ such that their predicted probability is 0 (Equation~\ref{eq:os}).
-The rest of the masses $M^{\text{IS}}_i = M_i - M_i^{OS}$ are deemed to be \textit{Inside of the Support (IS)}.
+For each spectrum (indexed by $i$), a subset of the peak masses $M^{\text{OS}}_i \subseteq M_i$ are defined to be \textit{Outside of the Support (OS)} if they are far enough from away the predicted set of masses $\hat{M}(G_i,d,j)$ such that their predicted probability is 0 (Equation~\ref{eq:os}).